Skip to content

 Cuba

-One of the best things that you can do in Cuba is going to one of its magnificent beaches spread all over the island and Varadero is one of the famous beaches in Cuba.
-When you are there you will be delighted about its white sands and crystal water and there are more than 50 hotels lined up in this lovely place.
+One of the best things you can do in Cuba is go to one of its magnificent beaches, spread all over the island.
+Varadero is one of the famous beaches in Cuba.
+You will be delighted by its white sand and crystal water when you are there, and more than 50 hotels are lined up in this lovely place.

-Varadero also includes other attractions like Varadero Ecological Park and two caves which are Cueva de Ambrosio and Cueva de Musulmanes.
-The Parque Josone includes flowers, a restaurant, a swimming pool, and a lake, and it is a perfect place for families to spend a great time.
+Varadero also includes attractions like Varadero Ecological Park and two caves, Cueva de Ambrosio and Cueva de Musulmanes.
+The Parque Josone includes flowers, a restaurant, a swimming pool, and a lake, and it is a perfect place for families to have a great time.

 Baracoa